Getting a wheelchair after spinal cord injury can definitely be overwhelming.

 If you’ll be driving, how will the wheelchair fit into the car?
 Some wheelchairs fold for convenient storage while others don’t.
 Additionally, some are heavier than others.

-Will you primarily use it indoors or outdoors?
+Will you primarily use it indoors or outdoors, or both?
 Are the floors in your home mostly tile, wood, or carpet?
 Most wheelchairs are very easy to operate on a flat surface.
 However, on more unstable surfaces like gravel and grass, it gets more difficult to move and you’ll have to consider things like shock absorption.

 Do you plan on participating in wheelchair sports?
-Cambers angle the rear wheels so that the tops are closer together than the bottoms.
+Wheel cambers can be applied to angle the rear wheels so that the tops are closer together than the bottoms.
 It makes it easier to handle the wheelchair and provides more lateral stability.

 It’s also a good idea to add reflectors to your wheelchair so others can easily see you in the dark.